 The context in this article is for web design and development, but the same observations and takeaways can be applied to any business size and type in any industry.

 Our first cue to dig deeper into the possible shift in the approach was the timescale needed to build a website.
-On numerous occasions, we heard from leads and clients that our turnaround was one of the longest they have heard.
+On numerous occasions, we heard from leads and clients that the turnaround to build a website is always too long for them.

 Even though websites aren’t that complex at first glance, there is a lot that goes behind the scenes before you can publish it.
 I don’t mean it as an excuse, but a fact.
 On top of that, we are a very meticulous bunch, so there is that.